featurevisor/featurevisor/docs/features.md

 ---
 title: Features
 description: Learn how to create features in Featurevisor
+ogImage: /img/og/docs-features.png
 ---

 Features are the building blocks of creating traditional boolean feature flags and more advanced multivariate experiments. {% .lead %}

+The goal of creating a feature is to be able to evaluate its values in your application with the provided [SDKs](/docs/sdks).
+The evaluated values can be either its:

+- **flag**: its own on/off status
+- **variation**: a string value if you have a/b tests running
+- **variables**: a set of key/value pairs

 ## Create a Feature